Mykola Rudenko: Works

 Upon publishing his first collection From the march in 1947, he was accepted into the Union of Writers of Ukraine.
 Rudenko was a member of the Communist party, and he worked a variety of jobs for various publishing companies.
 He wrote a wide variety of poetry and novels, some of his most famous being: The Last Sabre (1959), The Magic boomerang (1966), The Eagle's Ravine (1970), and the collection of poems about Holodomor The Cross in 1976.

 He also wrote works of philosophy.
-In The Energy of Progress (1974) he argued against the works of Karl Marx.
+In The Energy of Progress (1974) he argued against the works of Karl Marx, basing his opinion on the observations of Serhiy Podolynsky.
 In 1972 his works stopped being published in the Soviet Union.

 Dissident activity

 Rudenko stopped his cooperation with the Party in the late 1940s.
 He was convinced that De-Stalinization was not the answer, and that real problem was the Soviet ideology, not Joseph Stalin.
 Rudenko began to petition all levels of the Party about the need for reform, even sending a letter to Nikita Khrushchev in 1960.
 He was put under surveillance by the KGB, and he began to meet more and more other members of the dissident movement.
 In 1974 he was expelled from the Communist Party of the Soviet Union for his views on Marxism.
 He lost his job and had to take a position as a night watchman.
 In the 1970s he began to get involved with human rights.
 This led to his arrest on 18 April 1975 for Anti-Soviet agitation and propaganda, but was released on amnesty as a World War II veteran.
 In 1976 he was forced to take a psychiatric exam.
 On 9 November 1976 he announced the formation of the Ukrainian Helsinki Group.
 The group began publishing information about violations of human rights in Ukraine, including details about Holodomor and other repressions and atrocities.